microsoft/ApplicationInsights-dotnet/troubleshooting/Readme.md

 ## SDK Internal Logs

-The Application Insights .NET SDK use ETW to expose internal exceptions.
+The Application Insights .NET SDK uses ETW to expose internal exceptions.

 To collect these logs, please review our full guide on [ETW](ETW).